ralfebert/swiftui-garden/Articles/Handling different iOS versions in a View body.md

 ## `if #available` in modifier chains

-Unfortunately, you cannot use such an `if #available`-statement in the middle of a chain of modifiers.
+You cannot use such an `if #available`-statement directly in the middle of a chain of modifiers.
 As a solution, you can use this View extension:

 <<< @/Extensions/SwiftUI+Modify.swift